datacoves/dbt-coves/README.rst

    dbt-coves check

-Runs a set of checks in your local environment to ensure high quality data.
+Runs a set of checks in your local environment to ensure high code quality.

 Checks can be extended by implementing `pre-commit hooks
 <https://pre-commit.com/#creating-new-hooks>`_.